North Indian Style Beef Curry

-- Once the beef has browned, add the onion and garlic (with a drizzle of oil if needed).
-Fry until starting to soften, 3-4 mins.
+- Once hot, fry the onion and garlic until starting to soften, 3-4 mins.

 - Drain and rinse the lentils in a sieve.

-- Once the onion has softened, add the chilli (use less if you don't like spice) and North Indian spice mix to the pan.
+- Once the beef has browned, add the chilli (use less if you don't like spice) and North Indian spice mix to the pan.

 - Cook, stirring, until fragrant, 1 min.

-- Add 100ml water (double for 4p), stock powder, passata, and lentils to the pan.
+- Add 100ml water, ½ tsp sugar (double both for 4p), stock powder, passata, and lentils to the pan.